posit-dev/positron/extensions/positron-python/README.md

 # Python extension for Visual Studio Code

-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the [Python language](https://www.python.org/) (for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the language: >=3.6), including features such as IntelliSense, linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more!
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the [Python language](https://www.python.org/) (for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the language: >=3.6), including features such as IntelliSense (Pylance), linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more!

-Additionally, the Python extension gives you an optimal and feature-rich experience for working with Jupyter notebooks through the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
+## Installed extensions

+The Python extension will automatically install the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions to give you the best experience when working with Python files and Jupyter notebooks.
+However, Pylance is an optional dependency, meaning the Python extension will remain fully functional if it fails to be installed.
+You can also [uninstall](https://code.visualstudio.com/docs/editor/extension-marketplace#_uninstall-an-extension) it at the expense of some features if you’re using a different language server.

+Extensions installed through the marketplace are subject to the [Marketplace Terms of Use](https://cdn.vsassets.io/v/M146_20190123.39/_content/Microsoft-Visual-Studio-Marketplace-Terms-of-Use.pdf).

 ## Quick start